mariadriada/bike-rental/README.md

     ```git clone https://github.com/mariadriada/bike-rental.git```

-2. Install dependencies in the folter of project by the console
+2. Install dependencies.
+In folder of project by the terminal

     ```npm install```